cirving13/haskell-blog/ALGORITHMS/SORTING.md

 ```

-In the mergesort'splitinhalf function we split a list into two parts, thus returning a pair of array into which the original array was split. `n` is equal to the half of the length of the array, and then we use the standard functions `take` and `drop` to get the first `n` elements of the list  `take n xs` and the rest of the list after those first elements `drop n xs`.
+In the "mergesort'splitinhalf" function we split a list into two parts, thus returning a pair of arrays into which the original array was split.
+The variable `n` is equal to the half of the length of the array, and then we use the standard functions `take` and `drop` to get the first `n` elements of the list  `take n xs` and the rest of the list after those first elements `drop n xs`.

 So the mergesort'merge function receives two arrays and produces one array of the same type.
 The algorithm for merge the two subarrays is as follows: